Chester-King/Pool-Products/README.md

             }
         });
 ```
-This is the image view on clicking which you will be sent to mainActivity
-```java
-Intent intent=new Intent(ObjectActivity.this, MainActivity.class);

-```
 In this case The imageview id is Bed.
 We set a Listener on it.
 The moment it is clicked we define the variable intent.
 But there is an extra also put in this intent.
 While going to the MainActivity you see the line
 ```java
+Intent intent=new Intent(ObjectActivity.this, MainActivity.class);

+```
+This line will tell the MainActivity that the **Object** to be deployed is a __Bed__
+```java
 intent.putExtra("object","bed");
 ```
-This line will tell the MainActivity that the **Object** to be deployed is a __Bed__

 then we start the intent
 ```java